istio/old_mixer_repo/doc/dev/adapter-development-walkthrough.md

 </pre>

-Modify the adapter code (`mysampleadapter.go`) to use the adapter specific configuration (defined in `mysampleadapter/config/config.proto`) to instantiate the file to write to.
-Also update up the `GetInfo` function to allow operators to pass the adapter specific config and for the adapter to validate the operator provided config.
+Modify the adapter code (`mysampleadapter.go`) to use the adapter-specific configuration (defined in `mysampleadapter/config/config.proto`) to instantiate the file to write to.
+Also update the `GetInfo` function to allow operators to pass the adapter specific config and for the adapter to validate the operator provided config.
 Copy the following code and the bold text shows the new added code.